 To access the MGU board over the network the IP address of its control port on LAN 0 must be set.
+When using network redundancy, link-failover mode should also be set.

 Figure 1.25: MGU board LAN ports

 The following Ethernet ports are available, see the following table.